chamhayden/reveal-next/README.md

 This library allows for the usage of the Reveal.js within either a NextJS or ReactJS framework.
+In short, it is a benign wrapper of (reveal.js)[https://revealjs.com/] that allows you to build slides in a componentized fashion.
+My recommendation would be to use NextJS for the simple directory routing structure they have.

+A richer library of individual reveal.js components and abstractions is still in progress.
+In the meantime, using the raw/vanilla HTML components is adequate.

 ## Installation